-Grammatical Range and Accuracy: Formation of variety of sentence structures, complex and compound sentences.
+Grammatical Range and Accuracy: Formation of a variety of sentence structures, complex and compound sentences.
 Error-free sentences attract more score!

-How to write paragraph 1?
+How to Write Paragraph 1?

-The given bar graph illustrates the total telephone calls in UK in billions of minutes, with three different types of calls in the duration of eight years from 1995 to 2002.
+The given bar graph illustrates the total telephone calls in the UK in billions of minutes, with three different types of calls in the duration of eight years from 1995 to 2002.

 - There is no better and easy way than paraphrasing the question.